 United States: Organisation for Economic Co-operation and Development (OECD) | U.S. National Contact Point (NCP)

-A complaint about conduct by an enterprise at the National Contact Points is called a “specific instance.”
-NCPs will consider all complaints they receive, which may be brought by a community affected by a company’s activities, a company’s employees, members of a trade union, an NGO, or an individual.
+A complaint about a violation of the OECD Guidelines is called a “specific instance.”
+A community affected by a company’s activities, a company’s employees, members of a trade union, an NGO, or an individual may bring a specific instance complaint to the U.S. NCP.
 A party filing a specific instance may act on behalf of other identified and concerned parties.
-Generally, issues should be dealt with by the NCP of the country in which the issues have arisen.
-Therefore, the U.S. NCP generally acts on specific instances that make allegations related to issues arising in the United States or regarding the activities of U.S. headquartered companies operating in countries that have not established an NCP.
+Generally, issues should be dealt with by the NCP of the country in which the issues have arisen or where the offending multinational enterprise is headquartered.
+Therefore, the U.S. NCP acts on specific instances that make allegations related to harms arising in the United States or regarding the activities of U.S. headquartered companies operating outside of the U.S.

 The Accountability Office